Plastic411 Scientific Molding Work Shop

 - Historical Data: Processors will learn how to record historical data, and what key variables are crucial to maintaining a standardized process.
 Instruction will be given on how to develop a historical log for the purpose of monitoring changes in machine/ mold/ material/ man/ maintenance

-Cost for the event is $885 per person.
-SPE and MAPP members receive a 20% discount.
+Cost for the event is $1200 per person.
 There is a maximum of 15 attendees for this training event, but future events will be scheduled as classes fill up.

-Corporate rate for lodging (Hilton-Garden Inn in Dalton- click HERE) is $125.00 per night plus tax, only minutes from the plant.
+Corporate rate for lodging will be arranged prior to event.
 It is recommended you fly into Chattanooga International Airport, which is a 30 minute drive to the plant.